Secondary surveillance radar: Developments to address the deficiencies

 The deficiencies in modes A and C were recognised quite early in the use of SSR and in 1967 Ullyatt published a paper and in 1969 an expanded paper, which proposed improvements to SSR to address the problems.
 The essence of the proposals was new interrogation and reply formats.
 Aircraft identity and altitude were to be included in the one reply so collation of the two data items would not be needed.
 To protect against errors a simple parity system was proposed – see Secondary Surveillance Radar – Today and Tomorrow.
 Monopulse would be used to determine the bearing of the aircraft thereby reducing to one the number of interrogations/replies per aircraft on each scan of the antenna.
-Further each interrogation would be preceded by main beam pulses P1 and P2 separated by 2 µs so that transponders operating on modes A and C would take it as coming from the antenna sidelobe and not reply and not cause unnecessary FRUIT.
+Further each interrogation would be preceded by main beam pulses P1 and P2 separated by 2 μs so that transponders operating on modes A and C would take it as coming from the antenna sidelobe and not reply and not cause unnecessary FRUIT.

-The FAA was considering similar problems but assumed that a new pair of frequencies would be required.
-Ullyatt showed that the existing 1030 MHz and 1090 MHz frequencies could be retained and the existing ground interrogators and airbornes transponders, with suitable modifications, could be used.
-The result was a Memorandum of Understanding between the US and the UK to develop a common system.
-In the US the programme was called DABS (Discrete Address Beacon System), and in the UK Adsel (Address selective).
+The U.S. FAA was considering similar problems but assumed that a new pair of frequencies would be required.
+Ullyatt showed that the existing 1030 MHz and 1090 MHz frequencies could be retained and the existing ground interrogators and airborne transponders, with suitable modifications, could be used.
+The result was a Memorandum of Understanding between the U.S. and the UK to develop a common system.
+In the U.S. the programme was called DABS (Discrete Address Beacon System), and in the UK Adsel (Address selective).

 Monopulse, which means single pulse, had been used in military track-and-follow systems whereby the antenna was steered to follow a particular target by keeping the target in the centre of the beam.
 Ullyatt proposed the use of a continuously rotating beam with bearing measurement made wherever the pulse may arrive in the beam.